dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 ```

 ### Restoring the Backup  {#exrestore}
-You can restore the table to another table on the same cluster, or on a different cluster.
+You can restore the schema to another schema on the same cluster, or on a different cluster.
 You can optionally specify that you want the backup validated before it is restored; the validation process checks for inconsistencies and missing files.

 This command first validates the backed-up schema, and then restores it to a different (pre-existing) schema named `NEWTPCH1`:
 ```